jwwood2020/codeclan_dirtydata_project_johnwood/README.md

 This folder contains the clean data produced by the .R scripts.

 ### 4. analysis\_and\_documentation
-This folder contains the .RMD notebooks.
-The notebooks should be run in the following order:
+This folder contains the .RMD notebooks which perform the analsyis and produce the results documentation.
-	1_data_analysis: analysis of the clean meteorites data
-	2_join_with_class: joins the meteorite class table with the clean data.